 Most people in the world live in rural areas, and amenities are dismally poor in many of these areas.
 Technological development, far from bringing meaningful improvement to their lives, races on in the cities, leaving rural residents ever further behind.
-For instance, this morning, some 300 million of India’s 1.3 billion people woke up to another day with no access to electric power, despite the best efforts of governments to extend the power grid.
+On any given day, for instance, some 300 million of India’s 1.3 billion people woke up to another day with no access to electric power, despite the best efforts of governments to extend the power grid.
 Why?
 Because these people do not have the disposable income to afford electric power, even if and when power flows through the grid to them.

-We believe that revolutionary change is amazingly within reach.
-The Taksha Center for Smart Village Initiative (TCSVI) was established as a vehicle to implement the Smart Village Roadmap (Smart Village Roadmap 2017 (Atlanta, GA) – Conference Summary) to proceed to rural energy self-reliance, combined with rural-based enterprise to generate wealth.
-The central message of this Roadmap is that “Energy + Knowledge = Wealth + Independence”.
+The Taksha Center for Smart Village Initiative (TCSVI) was established as a vehicle to implement the Smart Village Roadmap (Smart Village Roadmap 2017 (Atlanta, GA) – Conference Summary) developed from the Smart Village Roadmap 2017 conference in Atlanta, GA US.
+It is the purpose of TCSVI to proceed to rural energy self-reliance, combined with rural-based enterprise to generate wealth.

 A simple calculation estimates that India has 600,000 villages (597,000, by latest census estimates).
 In many of these villages (some 80,000 identified so far), there is a Single Teacher School, set up to give the smallest children an opportunity to study in the evenings, after a day spent following their parents around, often working along with them to enable the family to eat.
 A teacher comes to teach them in the evenings.
 Unfortunately, there is often no light in the evening, let alone a roof, in the school.